colll78/cardano-lightning/docs/design/bl.md

 The Bitcoin Lightning Network (BLN) has emerged as a transformative solution for scaling Bitcoin.
 It offers faster and more cost-effective transactions while preserving core Bitcoin values - it is decentralized and censorship-resistant payment protocol.
-Payments on BLN are neraly instantly finalized preserving the full safety of the underlining blockchain.
+Payments on BLN are near instantly finalized preserving the full safety of the underlining blockchain.

 Inspired by BLN, Cardano Lightning (CL) aims to implement similar advantages